daat-uvigo/WebEntradasSanTeleco/README.md

 # Web Entradas San Teleco

-Although this repository is public, the content is under copyright by the contributors of it and DAAT Uvigo.
+Although this repository is public, the content is under copyright by DAAT Uvigo.
-So no one except those who hold copyright can use/modify/share as stated here https://choosealicense.com/no-permission/
+So no one except those who hold copyright (DAAT Uvigo) can use/modify/share as stated here https://choosealicense.com/no-permission/

 ## Astro